-This study provides viewpoints for the need of providing a common platform for teachers with different levels of experience and knowledge level for promoting the sharing of tacit knowledge possessed by them.
-Lack of systematic approaches for the transmission may leave the less experienced or novice teachers to implement series of trial and error strategies before finalizing an apt strategy to tackle the problems in their career life.
+Provide a platform for self reflection of teachers and sharing of tacit knowledge of teachers series of trial and error strategies before finalizing an apt strategy to tackle the problems in their career life.
 If a common platform for all the level of teachers can be provided novice teachers can learn from the sharing process and the time lag to attain expertise can be minimized.